surabhi-123-git/Project1/README.md

 # Project1
-This project is related recommendation system using python .
+This project is related recommendation system using python.